 A penalty clause is a provision within a contract stating that if one party breaches it, they must pay financial compensation to the other.

-Having them in place helps to avoid the need for costly and time-consuming litigation to determine damages.
+Having a penalty clause in place helps to avoid the need for costly and time-consuming litigation to determine damages.

 In other words, a penalty clause is like a friendly reminder that says, “Hey, if you don’t hold up your end of the bargain, there will be consequences!”